-Set forth below are the aggregate fees billed by Deloitte & Touche LLP, a member firm of Deloitte Touche Tohmatsu, and its respective affiliates for services performed during fiscal years 2024 and 2023.
+Set forth below are the aggregate fees billed by Deloitte & Touche LLP, a member firm of Deloitte Touche Tohmatsu, and its respective affiliates, for services performed during fiscal years 2025 and 2024.
 All audit and permissible non-audit services reflected in the fees below were pre-approved by the Audit Committee in accordance with established procedures.

-Fis scal year
+Fis cal year

-(in millions) 2024 (\$ 2023 (\$)
+(in millions) 2025 (\$) 2024 (\$)

-Audit Fees]4.4 1 14.1
+Audit Fees 12.1 14.4

-Audit-Related Fees 0.
-0.1
+Audit-Related Fees 0.3 0.1

-Tax Fees 1.3 3 1.3
+Tax Fees 0.9 1.3

 All Other Fees

-Total 15.8 3 15.5
+Total 13.3 15.8

-Audit Fees consist of fees for professional services rendered by our independent registered public accounting firm for the audit of our annual consolidated financial statements included in our Annual Report on Form 10-K (including services related to rendering an opinion under Section 404 of the Sarbanes-Oxley Act of 2002) and the review of our consolidated financial statements included in our Quarterly Reports on Form 10-Q. These fees include fees for services that are normally incurred in connection with statutory and regulatory filings or engagements, such as comfort letters, statutory audits, and consents and the review of documents filed with the SEC.
-Audit fees in fiscal year 2024 includes \$1.7 million in non-recurring fees related to Nextracker Inc.'s follow-on to its initial public offering and spin-off.
+Audit Fees consist of fees for professional services rendered by our independent registered public accounting firm for the audit of our annual consolidated financial statements included in our Annual Report on Form 10-K (including services related to rendering an opinion under Section 404 of the Sarbanes-Oxley Act of 2002) and the review of our consolidated financial statements included in our Quarterly Reports on Form 10-Q. These fees include fees for services that are normally incurred in connection with statutory audits for the fiscal year ended March 31, 2025 that were approved during the fiscal year and regulatory filings or engagements, such as comfort letters, statutory audits, and consents and the review of documents filed with the SEC.